CostaMAyssa/projeto-transfer-dashbord/backend/plano-backend.md

 -- Público lê veículos/extras
 create policy "public_read_vehicles" on vehicles for select using ( true );

+-- Admin pode fazer tudo com veículos (para o painel admin) create policy "admin_manage_vehicles" on vehicles for all using ( true ) with check ( true );

 create policy "public_read_extras" on extras for select using ( true );

+-- Admin pode fazer tudo com extras create policy "admin_manage_extras" on extras for all using ( true ) with check ( true );

 create policy "public_read_pricing" on pricing_rules
   for select using ( true );

+-- Admin pode fazer tudo com pricing rules create policy "admin_manage_pricing" on pricing_rules for all using ( true ) with check ( true );

 -- Reservas: usuário vê/aplica apenas as suas create policy "bookings_by_owner" on bookings